metafacture/metafacture-tutorial/05_Processing_MARC.md

 Screenshot_01_12_14_10_01

 Metafacture has its own decoder for Marc21 data.
 The structure is translated as the following: The leader can either be translated in an entity or a single element.
 All `XXX` fields are translated in top elements with name of the field+indice numbers.
-TODO: ...
 Every subfield is translated in a subfield.

 We can use catmandu to read the _id fields of the MARC record with the retain fix we learned in the Day 6 post: